dexidp/website/content/docs/connectors/google.md

     # Dex's issuer URL + "/callback"
     redirectURI: http://127.0.0.1:5556/callback

+    # Set the value of `prompt` query parameter in the authorization request
+    # The default value is "consent" when not set.
+    # promptType: consent

     # Google supports whitelisting allowed domains when using G Suite
     # (Google Apps).
 The following field can be set to a list of domains
     # that can log in: